markwylde/angular-fresh/README.md

 Both of these approaches will compile and work as expected without changing any configurable options.

 ## Features
-Out of the box ng-fresh comes with the following features:
+Out of the box angular-fresh comes with the following features:

  - IE8 compatable
  - Bootstrap enabled